-Network Tasman is part way through a rollout of advanced electronic meters (smart meters) throughout its network supply area.
-In this rollout older technology electronic and electromechanical meters are being replaced with smart meters on consumer's switchboards.
+Network Tasman has completed a rollout of advanced electronic meters (smart meters) throughout its network supply area.
+In this rollout older technology electronic and electromechanical meters were replaced with smart meters on consumer's switchboards.
 The smart meters incorporate remote two way communications capability.
-This rollout is being undertaken primarily for electricity retailers.
+This rollout was undertaken primarily for electricity retailers.

-When completed, the rollout will provide Network Tasman with enhanced capability to monitor conditions on its network in real time and offer opportunities for NTL to improve the performance of its network and its service to consumers.
+The rollout will however also provide Network Tasman with enhanced capability to monitor conditions on its network in real time and offer opportunities for NTL to improve the performance of its network and its service to consumers.
 These opportunities include but are not necessarily limited to:

-- Pro-active voltage correction through analysis of voltage information. - Reduction in consumer fault callouts through manual polling of voltage at the consumer's meter.

-- Remote data logging capability allowing preliminary voltage enquiry analysis without site visit. - Improved back feed management following network outage.
+- Pro-active voltage correction through analysis of voltage information available from smart meters. - Reduction in consumer fault callouts through manual polling of voltage at the consumer's meter. - Advance detection of network defects such as poor electrical connections through voltage exception reporting from smart meters. - Improved back feed management following network outage.